richardson-owen/EQ_seasonality_NE/README.md

 ## Date
 - May 9, 2024

-## Data
-The analysis utilizes a complete record of precipitation from the dataset `complete_record_NE_1901.Rds`, which can be used instead of the raw precipitation data.
-The discharge data is loaded within the code, allowing for streamlined analysis.

 ### Raw Data Access
 Access to the raw precipitation data can be found here (ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/)